chris-short/devopsish.com/content/post/128/index.md

 +++

 No. Contrary to what everyone I've talked to this week thinks, I'm not going to KubeCon Barcelona.
 I don't think I was really planning on it at the beginning of the year.
 I believe it was added to my schedule right before my Shingles diagnosis.
 Let me tell you, Shingles is bullshit.
-I've been battling a flare up of the nerve pain today and it's gnarly af.
+I've been battling a flare-up of the nerve pain today and it's gnarly af.
 I was going to discuss the use of the term "best practice" this week but, I need to go get some rest.
 Instead, lend me your thoughts.
 [The Tweet of the Week this week](https://twitter.com/Kate_Catlin/status/1128403226678587393) provides the thinking behind modifying or eliminating the use of the phrase "best practices".
 [I asked for clarification from the greater community this week](https://twitter.com/ChrisShort/status/1129342806307278848) and the conversation was insightful.
 Check it all out and let me know what you think (Twitter, email, Telegram, etc.)!

+Thank you to everyone that helped pushed the newsletter to over 3,000 subscribers!

 ## DevOps'ish Last Week's Top Five